 I couldn’t have been more wrong!
 As I discovered pre-cruise while watching some of the very helpful videos posted by my fellow Traveling Mom bloggers, the Disney cruise ships are not only gorgeous, but the cartoon influences are more understated than bold.
 They still have plenty of Mickey and friends to appeal to the biggest Disney fans, but most areas of the ship are decorated in a simple elegant style – such as the staterooms.

-I’m not going to give a guided tour of what the staterooms look like – but you can see videos from Toronto TravelingMom and Disney TravelingMom that give very helpful overviews of what to expect in Disney Cruise Line staterooms on other ships, and one from Finance TravelingMom where she toured her Disney Fantasy stateroom on the same cruise I attended.
+I’m not going to give a guided tour of what the staterooms look like – you can see this video where another mom toured her Disney Fantasy stateroom on the same cruise I attended.
 What I’m going to share are a few things that I didn’t expect or that took me by surprise while on the cruise.

 1) The bathroom is split into two sections, only one of which has an electrical outlet.
 But – not only is the outlet in the ceiling, which took me a while to notice, but it’s marked ‘For Shavers Only’.
 However, there are plenty of outlets, along with a large mirror in the desk area of the stateroom, which worked perfectly for my flat iron and allowed me an ocean view while doing my hair in the mornings.